shiver-me-timbers/smt-cloudformation-parent/README.md

 ### Creating a Template object

-A simple way to create new template object is to extend the `Template` class.
+A simple way to create new a template object is to extend the `Template` class.
 The following class can be serialised to JSON with the Jackson library and it will produce a valid CloudFormation template.

 ```java